 This exercise bike is a two in one deal.
-You get a recumbent bike and an elliptical trainer in the same machine.
+You get a recumbent exercise bike and an elliptical trainer in the same machine.
 This machine offers a very versatile low-impact workout.
 You can engage your entire body with a single machine.
 In recumbent mode, you get a seat with a backrest and handlebars.
 In order to go into elliptical mode, all you have to do is stand up.
 The pedals are connected with standing hand holds that can be used to engage your upper body.

 Apart from being a two in one machine, this bike has a number of other features as well.
 You get an LCD screen that makes tracking your progress easier.
 The bike also has an EKG heart rate monitor that keeps tabs on your heart.
 The exercise bike comes with 14 pre-programmed workouts and 14 different resistance levels to pick from.

 - Unique two in one design makes the exercise bike versatile.
 You can train your entire body with it.

 - The bike has an inertia fly-wheel that makes exercise sessions feel a lot smoother.

 - The bike can hold up to 350 lbs.
 This makes it ideal for obese people wanting to lose weight.

 - You get a 90 day parts and labour warranty with the machine.

 - The bike's design makes it tricky to assemble.

 - The bike begins to feel unstable during intense workouts.
 Its parts tend to rattle.